-The cost of early learning and child care will be lowered to \$10 a day in January, saving families \$6,300 per child compared to 2020 and helping more women either enter or remain in the workforce.
+The cost of early learning and child care will be lowered to \$10 per day in January, saving families \$6,300 per child compared to 2020 and helping more women enter and remain in the workforce.

-S. COADY: Metrobus or GoBus passes currently available to income support clients in St. John's, Mount Pearl and Paradise are being expanded to include seniors receiving the Guaranteed Income Supplement, as well as youth-in-care and those receiving Youth Services programming.
+Metrobus or GoBus passes currently available to income support clients in St. John's, Mount Pearl, and Paradise are being expanded to include seniors receiving the Guaranteed Income Supplement, as well as youth-in-care and those receiving youth services programming.

-S. COADY: The Pre-Natal Infant Nutrition Supplement, formerly the Mother Baby Nutrition Supplement, will be boosted to \$150 per month for low-income pregnant mothers and their families with children under age one.
-That's up from \$100 per month last year and \$60 per month the year before.

-S. COADY: As well, the one-time payment provided during the month of the baby's birth will also increase from \$100 to \$150.
+The Pre-Natal Infant Nutrition Supplement, formerly the Mother Baby Nutrition Supplement, will be boosted to \$150 per month for low income pregnant mothers and for families with children under age one - up from \$100 per month.
+The one-time payment provided during the month of the baby's birth will also increase from \$100 to \$150.